What does ADL mean?

 - Functional mobility (access and transferring)

 In Singapore, individuals will complete a Functional Assessment Report to assess the need for assistance in ADLs through the general schema of disability assessment.

 What is the purpose of an ADL assessment?

-Not only is an ADL assessment useful in determining the cognitive and physical functions and limitations of an elderly, but it also helps to define and ensure appropriate care support.
-By evaluating one’s independent living skills, it allows occupational therapists and elderly care service agencies to decide which areas your elderly loved one needs more assistance with.
+Not only is an ADL assessment useful in determining the cognitive and physical functions and limitations of the elderly, but it also helps to define and ensure appropriate care support.
+Evaluating one’s independent living skills allows occupational therapists and elderly care service agencies to decide which areas your elderly loved one needs more assistance with.

 Where can I receive the necessary help?

 If an elderly person in your family requires further assistance after taking an ADL assessment, the next step is to figure out where and how they can receive the necessary care support.

 Nursing homes and assisted living facilities can provide practical care to seniors who are unable to perform certain ADLs or IADLs.
 From personal and emergency care to food preparation and recreational activities, skilled caregivers and nurses will assist seniors with ADLs and IADLs to the best of their abilities.